 I hope it wasn’t part of a dog and pony show, but I didn’t hear people playing the “pity me” card.
 They knew where they currently stood in society yet had hope for a better life.

-Through a translator, I asked a single mother of two, (she was abandoned by her husband) what Children International sponsorship has meant to her family.
+Through a translator, I asked a single mother of two, (she was abandoned by her husband) what Children International sponsorship means to her family.
 My eyes filled with tears listening to the response not because it was sad but because it was inspiring.

 She was thankful for the opportunities and better life sponsorship is giving her children.
 This mother also cares for her father and has a baking business.
 It was easy to see her daughters are her world.
 When asked if she would be okay if her daughters went to college and left, she responded “yes” and added she wishes a better life for them.
 Her eldest daughter, who plays soccer, aspires to be a doctor.

 I viewed my purpose on this mission as an ambassador for Clean the World and the United States.
-I was a face for CTW and helped spread the message – through a brief skit, song and one-on-one interactions – about the importance of hand washing.
-I was also a representative of the United States to show a few thousand Guatemalans what a face of an everyday American looks like.
+A face for CTW and help spread the message – through a brief skit, song and one-on-one interactions – about the importance of hand washing.
+I was also a representative of the United States to show a few thousand Guatemalans what the face of an everyday American looks like.
 Importantly, by showing respect and sharing smiles, I created pockets of peace.